Rob Thomson: Philadelphia Phillies (2018–2026)

 On June 15, 2023, Thomson earned his 100th win as a manager with a 5–4 Phillies victory over the Arizona Diamondbacks.
 After another slow start to the season, Thomson led the Phillies to a 90–72 record and a second-straight wild card berth.
 In the Wild Card Series, the Phillies swept the Miami Marlins before meeting the Atlanta Braves in the National League Division Series.
 For the second-straight year, the Phillies upset the Braves in four games, advancing to the National League Championship Series.
 In the NLCS against the Arizona Diamondbacks, the Phillies quickly took a 2–0 series lead, but were unable to advance to the World Series for the second-straight season after losing four of the next five games in the series.
 Thomson received criticism for the Phillies' collapse, with some noting Thomson's use of reliever Craig Kimbrel in Game 4 as a turning point in the series.
 In the previous game, Kimbrel had given up the walk-off hit in a 24-pitch outing, and in Game 4, Thomson brought Kimbrel in again for the eighth inning, where he gave up a game-tying home run to Alek Thomas.
 The Diamondbacks would end up winning the game 6–5, evening the series at 2–2.
 While the Phillies did win Game 5 to take a 3–2 series lead back to Philadelphia, they lost both Games 6 and 7 to lose the NLCS.

 In 2024, the Phillies achieved a 95–67 record en route to their first NL East division title since 2011, but were eliminated in the 2024 National League Division Series by the New York Mets in four games.
 On October 15, 2024, Thomson and the Phillies agreed to a contract extension running through the 2026 season.

-In 2025, Thomson led the Phillies to a 96-66 record.
-Sucessfully defending the NL East division title and acheiving the bye into the 2025 National League Division Series.
+In 2025, Thomson led the Phillies to a 96–66 record, successfully defending the NL East division title and achieving the bye into the 2025 National League Division Series.
 The Phillies would be eliminated by the Los Angeles Dodgers marking back-to-back years the Phillies were eliminated in the Division Series.
 Thomson took heat following the Phillies’ loss to the Dodgers in the NL Division Series.
 A few in-game moves backfired, including his decision to have Bryson Stott bunt with the potential tying run on second base and no outs in the bottom of the ninth inning in Game 2.
-Afterwards, Phillies President of Baseball Operations Dave Dombrowski stated at the end of season press conference that he intends to extend Thomson through the 2027 season.
+Afterwards, Phillies president of baseball operations Dave Dombrowski stated at the end of season press conference that he intended to extend Thomson through the 2027 season.
+A contract extension was officially agreed upon on December 9, 2025.